playbenny/benny_manual/docs/installation.md

     - HISStools - to enable the fx.convolve block

+    - monome - if you want to use monome devices with benny

     - you *dont* need to install the abl devices package, the actual effects are already in a max 9 installation.

 - Open 'benny.maxproj'.
 The [benny launcher](launcher.md) window will appear.